6829nkhpas/Community_Platform/README.md

    - Use the `render.yaml` file for Render deployment
    - Set environment variables in your hosting platform

-2. **Deploy Frontend to Netlify**
+2. **Deploy Frontend to Vercel**
-   - Connect your GitHub repository to Netlify
+   - Connect your GitHub repository to Vercel
-   - Configure build settings in `frontend/netlify.toml`
+   - Configure build settings in `frontend/vercel.json`
-   - Set environment variables in Netlify dashboard
+   - Set environment variables in Vercel dashboard

 3. **Set up external services**
    - MongoDB Atlas for database